eskezje/useplatformtick-research/README.md

-# Research on the useage of USEPLATFORMTICK
+# Research on the usage of USEPLATFORMTICK

 I've been curious as to what USEPLATFORMTICK does, PRECISELY, so here I will document my findings.